 How can I fix socket errors in Chrome?

-1. Try third-party Audio Tools
+2. Try third-party Audio Tools

 If you are trying to upload or playing a large number of audio effects and music tracks, try to use third-party tools like Web Audio API and SoundJS.

 - Web Audio API – This is a Mozilla project and provides a powerful and versatile system for controlling music on the web.
-The developers can choose to add audio effects, audio sources, spatial effects as well create audio visualization.
+The developers can choose to add audio effects, audio sources, spatial effects as well as create audio visualization.

-3. Force Open Sockets
+3. Force open sockets

 - Open Chrome and type the following command in the address bar and hit enter.